expersso/scraping_workshop/README.md

 9. I didn't spend much time explaining how `lapply` and `map` really work, and how these functions allow you to avoid writing explicit loops.
-In my view, these functions (and their siblings in the `purrr` package) are some of the most powerful functions in the entire R language, so I would strongly advice you to spend some time trying to understand and get comfortable using them.
+In my view, these functions (and their siblings in the `purrr` package) are some of the most powerful functions in the entire R language, so I would strongly advise you to spend some time trying to understand and get comfortable using them.
 The [Functionals](http://adv-r.had.co.nz/Functionals.html) chapter in [Advanced R](http://adv-r.had.co.nz/) is the best resource I know for learning these.